Education, Equity & Society

 FYS 100: Education and Society EDSO 210: Education and Public Policy

-FYS 100 Education and Society satisfies a general education requirement; students are required to take one first-year seminar (FYS) at Richmond.
+FYS 100 satisfies a Web of Inquiry Engagement Learning Area; students are required to take one first-year seminar (FYS) during their first semester at Richmond.
 This FYS also counts as EDSO 220 Education in America in the Education and Society minor.

 EDSO 210 Education and Public Policy is a course in the Education and Society minor.